farstreet/HA_ecobloom_ecogarden/README.md

 The following features have been implemented:
   - Automations:
     -
-    - Feed the fish at 9am (unless already fed manually earlier)
+    - Feed the fish at 9am unless already fed manually earlier (automation.aquarium_feed_fish_at_9am)
-    - Reset the 'fish already fed check'
+    - Reset the 'fish already fed check' at midnight to allow automatic feeding the next day (automation.aquarium_reset_feed_fish_check)

   - Scripts:
     -
-    - Manually feed the fish (and turn on the 'fish already fed check')
+    - Manually feed the fish and turn on the 'fish already fed check' (script.aquarium_feed_fish_manually)

   - Shell Commands:
     -